 Real ADHD Resilience

-ADHD isn’t always a walk in the park, and we've all faced our share of disappointments and embarrassments over the years.
-But people with ADHD excel at pushing past setbacks, adapting new strategies, and moving forward better than ever.
-As Linda Roggli said, “We see the light at the end of the darkest tunnel.
+ADHD isn’t always a walk in the park.
+We've all faced our share of disappointments and embarrassments over the years.
+But people with ADHD can push past setbacks, adapt to new strategies, and troubleshoot solutions to complex problems.
+“We see the light at the end of the darkest tunnel.
 We pick ourselves up off the sidewalk when we fall.
-We smile through our tears.”
+We smile through our tears," says Linda Roggli, founder of the A-D-Diva Network for ADHD women 40-and-better.

-Individuals with ADHD are bright, creative, and funny — often using self-depreciating humor to remind that world that perfection is wholly uninteresting.
+Individuals with ADHD are bright, creative, and funny — often using self-deprecating humor to remind the world that perfection is wholly uninteresting.
 They’ve faced challenges, learned novel ways to manage their symptoms, and developed a sense of humility and self-respect along the way.
-All these traits add up to a person that is a pleasure to be around, and brightens others’ days with her warmth.
+All these traits add up to a person who is a pleasure to be around.

 5 of 19